mhofmann-Khoury/knit_script/README.md

 If you want to know what the layer of a specific needle is you can access that from the `machine` similar to checking the sheets of needles: `machine.layer_of(n)`.

 ## Machine Headers
 By default, knit script assumes you are converting to knitout to control a Shima Seiki SWG091N2 knitting machine that is 250 needles wide with 10 carriers.
 It will position your knitout instructions in the center of the bed and start.
+However,
-However, you can change all of these features for you whole program by starting your knit script program with a header in the same format as [knitout headers](https://textiles-lab.github.io/knitout/knitout.html).
+you can change all of these features for your whole program by starting your knit script program with a header in the same format as [knitout headers](https://textiles-lab.github.io/knitout/knitout.html).

 ## Set Machine Type:
 We currently support either Shima Seiki Whole garment machines or a Kniterate